martadudek/lrna-amber/README.md

 - executable script (install.sh)
 - exemplary .pdb file to test the modified force field

-All these files can be readily used with AMBER 14 package.
+All these files can be readily used with Amber16 package.

 # Installation
-Prerequisites: bash and Amber14 installed (not tested with Amber15). $AMBERHOME must be set properly.
+Prerequisites: bash and Amber16. $AMBERHOME must be set properly.

 I. Automatic (recommended): ./install.sh
 The script will handle all the steps mentioned below as "manual installation".
 It will also backup leaprc.ff14SB and nucleic10.in before overwriting them.

 II.
 Manual installation.
 Copy the following files to appropriate Amber directories:
-- leaprc.ff14SB to  $AMBERHOME/dat/leap/cmd (OVERWRITE)
+- leaprc.ff14SB to  $AMBERHOME/dat/leap/cmd/oldff (OVERWRITE)
 - parm10_LRNA.dat to  $AMBERHOME/dat/leap/parm
 - nucleic12_LRNA.lib to  $AMBERHOME/dat/leap/lib
 - nucleic10.in to  $AMBERHOME/dat/leap/prep (OVERWRITE)

 # Using
 Please see the example in "example" directory.
 It consists of a small PDB file with 4-nt long heterochiral duplex + a LEaP script.
+Please note that my L-RNA correction to Amber14 slightly differs from this one.
+Here, L-nucleosides have PDB codes such as LA0, LC0, LG0, LU0 (previously: LA, LC, LG, LU).
+This had to be done due to a name clash (LA and LU were introduced in Amber16 to denote lanthane and lutetium, respectively).
+The example accounts for this, so have a look at it.

 The topology and coordinates (*.top and *.crd) of systems containing L-RNA can be later used with other MD packages (e.g. NAMD).